-In crime and trauma situations, such as homicides, suicides, unattended deaths, industrial accidents, and more, biohazard remediation is needed to fully remove, disinfect, and restore areas affected by blood, feces, urine, vomit, and other body fluids.
-Instead of relying on commercial cleaning products, the most effective way to ensure site safety is to hire a professional biohazard remediation company, like Aftermath.
+Biohazard remediation is needed in situations including crime and trauma scenes, unattended death, industrial accidents, or anywhere that blood, feces, urine, vomit, and other body fluids are present.
+Commercial cleaning products are not sufficient enough to remediate biohazards, and the most effective way to ensure site safety is to hire a professional biohazard remediation company, like Aftermath.

 Why Proper Biohazard Remediation is So Important